abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 interaction, whether it’s pleasant or unpleasant, the mind isn’t getting swept up in it.
-Similarly, when we’re engaged in some kind of task, chore or duty, and we have been cultivating patience, then what comes to mind is a kind of *gravitas,* a sense of weight, ballast or anchor in the mind that isn’t pulled around.
+Similarly, when we’re engaged in some kind of task, chore or duty, and we have been cultivating patience, then what comes to mind is a kind of *gravitas,* a sense of weight, ballast, or anchor in the mind that isn’t pulled around.

-I’ve never come across a satisfying translation of khanti: patient endurance doesn’t quite get it.
+I’ve never come across a satisfying translation of khanti—patient endurance doesn’t quite get it.
 In general, I think it’s important to reflect on it in terms of how it manifests for us: *How do I turn the mind toward a quality that isn’t swayed, pushed, or pulled?* It’s a